Hashtag Web3 Logo

 HTLCs enable atomic swaps by ensuring:

-• After revealing secret on one chain, sender can use same secret on other chain
+• After revealing the secret on one chain, the sender can use the same secret on the other chain.

-• Timeout ensures funds are returned if transaction fails
+• Timeout ensures funds are returned if the transaction fails.

-HTLCs are general primitive enabling more than just atomic swaps—they enable payment channels, lightning network, cross-chain coordination.
+HTLCs are a general primitive enabling more than just atomic swaps; they enable payment channels, the lightning network, and cross-chain coordination.

 Atomic Swap Limitations

-UX Complexity: Requires users understanding smart contracts, creating contracts, managing timeouts.
-Too complex for casual users.
+• UX Complexity: Requires users to understand smart contracts, create contracts, and manage timeouts.
+This complexity can be overwhelming for casual users.

-Blockchain Compatibility: Both chains must support hash-locks.
-Not all chains do, or they might implement differently.
+• Blockchain Compatibility: Both chains must support hash-locks.
+Not all chains do, or they might implement them differently.

-Liquidity Issues: Requires finding counterparty wanting exact assets you have and amounts you want.
-DEXs are easier.
+• Liquidity Issues: Requires finding a counterparty wanting the exact assets you have and the amounts you want.
+Decentralized exchanges (DEXs) are often easier.

-Price Slippage: Can't control price during multi-step process.
-Counterparty might change mind.
+• Price Slippage: Cannot control price during the multi-step process.
+The counterparty might change their mind.

-Fee Unpredictability: Must estimate fees on both chains upfront.
-Price changes might make swap uneconomical.
+• Fee Unpredictability: Must estimate fees on both chains upfront.
+Price changes might make the swap uneconomical.

-Timeout Management: Must manage timeouts on both chains.
-Timing complexity.
+• Timeout Management: Must manage timeouts on both chains, adding timing complexity.

-These limitations meant atomic swaps remained niche despite being elegant.
+These limitations have meant atomic swaps remained niche despite their elegance.

 Atomic Swap Adoption

-Decred/Litecoin (2014): First atomic swap between Decred and Litecoin, proof of concept.
+• Decred/Litecoin (2014): The first atomic swap between Decred and Litecoin served as proof of concept.

-Komodo Blockchain: Early promotion of atomic swap technology, some adoption.
+• Komodo Blockchain: Early promotion of atomic swap technology led to some adoption.

-Cross-Chain DEXs: Some DEXs (1inch, Paraswap) enable cross-chain swaps but through different mechanisms than pure atomic swaps.
+• Cross-Chain DEXs: Some DEXs enable cross-chain swaps but through different mechanisms than pure atomic swaps.

-Lightning Network: Uses HTLC mechanism for payment channels and routing, widespread adoption despite not being pure atomic swaps.
+• Lightning Network: Uses the HTLC mechanism for payment channels and routing, achieving widespread adoption despite not being pure atomic swaps.

 Pure atomic swaps see minimal adoption.
 DEXs and bridges are preferred.